paulhiggs/dvb-sl-check/README.md

 * Check that <ContentGuideServiceRef> refers to a different service in the service list

 <server>/check gives a basic/primitive UI.
 Enter the URL to your service list and press "Submit" button.
 Await results!

+##Installation
+1. Clone this repository `git clone https://github.com/paulhiggs/dvb-sl-check.git`
+1. Install necessary libraries (express, libxmljs, morgan)  `npm install`
+1. run it - `node app`

+If you want to start an HTTPS server, make sure you have `selfsigned.crt` and `selfsigned.key` files in the same directory.
+These can be generated (on Linux) with `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`